Techtonica/curriculum/onboarding/asking-good-questions.md

 1. Pick a programming concept that you have difficulty with or are trying to learn.
 Use StackOverflow to see if you can get some good information about it.

-1. Role play the sample script with partner.
+2. Role-play the sample script with a partner.

-1. Create a note on your computer, or bookmarks folder, which contains a prioritized list of all the problem solving resources you have at your disposal.
+3. Create a note on your computer or bookmarks folder that contains a prioritized list of all the problem-solving resources you have at your disposal.

 ### Check for Understanding